fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/05_algorithms_day_3/03_destructure_and_spread/README.md

 ## Tests

-You can run `yarn test` At anytime to test your code.
+You can run `yarn test` at any time to test your code.

-Feel also free to play with it in the `src/index.js` file if you want.
+Feel also free to play with the code in the `src/index.js` file if you want.